-Staffing: At UC Davis' CAARE Center, two full-time nurse practitioners who are sexual abuse experts provide remote consultations 24 hours a day/7 days a week, and three full-time physicians who are physical abuse experts provide consultations around the clock.
+Staffing: The UC Davis CAARE Center provides around-the-clock consultations from two full-time nurse practitioners who are sexual abuse experts and three full-time physicians who are physical abuse experts.
 These same nurse practitioners and physicians also provide monthly child abuse training to remote sites.
 Personnel from UC Davis Center for Health and Technology conduct the initial equipment training and provide ongoing technical assistance related to the use of technology and protocol for consultations.
 At each participating remote site, a telemedicine coordinator is identified to oversee program operations, including assigning staff roles, scheduling examinations, testing equipment, and conducting quality assurance.
 This person typically requires a range of between 10 and 25 percent time depending on the remote site volume.

 Cost: The cost of equipment at remote sites ranges from $15,000 to $25,000, depending on capital needs.
-Telecommunications costs range from $50 to $200 per month, depending on type of telecommunications used (high speed Internet, Integrated Services Digital Network, or fractionated T1).
-Staff costs range depending on volume.
-Ongoing consultation costs are dependent on State, county, and/or law enforcement reimbursement for evidence examinations.
+Telecommunications costs range from $50 to $200 per month, depending on type of telecommunications used (high-speed Internet, Integrated Services Digital Network, or fractionated T1).
+Staff costs vary depending on volume.
+Ongoing consultation costs depend on State, county, and law enforcement reimbursement for evidence examinations.